-For AAS' IMS programs with discretionary authority, your Advisor serves as the portfolio manager.
+As further described under Item 4, some of AAS' IMS Programs (discretionary) your Advisor serves as the portfolio manager.
 Each Advisor uses differing methods of analysis and investment strategies in formulating investment advice or managing assets and those assets may be subject to differing or additional risks.
 AAS encourages you to discuss this with your Advisor.

-AAS' RMS Select Model Portfolios are overseen by AAS' investment oversight committee ("IOC" or "Committee"), chaired by the Firm's Chief Investment Officer.
-The IOC monitors the current state of the economy and markets, researches and selects the various investments and investment strategies for AAS' portfolio models, and analyzes and reports on the performance of such models.
+Some of AAS' IMS Programs (discretionary) are overseen by AAS' investment oversight committee ("IOC" or "Committee"), chaired by the Firm's Chief Investment Office.
+The IOC monitors the current state of the economy and markets, researches and selects the various investments and investment strategies for AAS, and analyzes and reports on the performance of such investment strategies.